A focus on strong performance

 The amount that these benefits are underestimated by could be significant over longer periods.

 The costs of insurance premiums aren’t able to be altered by the user.
-Insurance premiums are calculated at the default rate only for insurance provided by QSuper as at 1 July 2016.
+Insurance premiums are calculated at the default rate only for insurance provided to QSuper members as at 1 January 2021.
 As a result, the calculator may overestimate if actual costs are higher, or underestimate if actual costs are lower.
 If you’ve purchased additional cover or your actual insurance premiums costs are different, it’s important to know that these premiums haven’t been taken into account.
-Further information can be found in the Accumulation Account Insurance Guide.
+Further information can be found in the Accumulation Account Insurance Guide (pdf).

 The legislated minimum annual income amount that you must draw from an account-based income stream has been ignored for the purpose of these calculations.
 You may have to draw a higher level of annual income than the amount calculated and as a result your money could run out sooner.

 Investment returns have been applied net of fees and taxes.
-Fees and taxes can’t be changed within the calculator.
 Your actual fees may be higher or lower than the assumed cost and this may impact on your retirement benefit.
 As a result, the calculator may provide an overestimate (if actual fees and taxes are higher) or an underestimate (if actual fees and taxes are lower).
+We have given you the ability to adjust the fees to give you an indication of the impact.

 The calculator doesn’t cater for members with a State account, Police account or Parliamentary account.
 If you’re unsure what type of account you hold, check your latest annual statement.